Hazelight/Docs-UnrealEngine-Angelscript/content/project/development-status.md

 ## Platform Support
 The plugin is regularly used and tested at Hazelight on the Windows, PS5, and Xbox Series X|S platforms.
-Other studios have succesfully built and ran it on other platforms not tested internally by Hazelight.
+Other studios have successfully built and ran it on other platforms not tested internally by Hazelight.

 If you have any questions about other platforms, feel free to [join our discord server](https://discord.gg/39wmC2) and ask around.